oblinger/HookAnchorApp/MY/PLAN/Fried.md

 - [ ] Organize the plan pages
 - [ ] get outliner to work; get wheel click toggle folding
 - [ ] Fling 1  # Should extend fling to numbered list positions.
+- [ ] KICK window into position 1, 2, 3 and back
 - [ ] Add quick entry using an input box
 - [ ] shutdown script.
 Fix so it does not kill w/o saving.  why does it use different shutdown methods in the same script
 - [ ] KM # refactor KM to scan for both kinds of link types, AND to produce both types depending on the context.